-Savage Scholars will be required to participate in the Global Immersion Program (GIP) which may involve eight sessions of Introduction to International Business training followed by a two-week expedition studying the supply chain of a CST company.
+Savage Global Consulting will be required to participate in the Global Immersion Program (GIP) which may involve eight sessions of Introduction to International Business training followed by a two-week expedition studying the supply chain of a CST company.
 The GIP allows students to see firsthand the complexity and nuance of global supply chains.

 All GSCM students are expected to have internships during the spring/summer terms.
 Note that the GIP is scheduled immediately after final exams in order to allow students to return in time to begin summer internships.